epfl-ada/hotada/README.md

 From this graph, we observe that 39.2% of the experiments are made in North America, 34.3% in Europe and 23.5% in Asia while only 3% are made in Africa/Oceania/South America.

 In conclusion, we observe that most of the research is done in Europe, North America and Asia.
 Then we wanted to analyze how research activity aligns with disease presence across countries and continents.
-We decided to do this analysis on 8 major diseases.

 # Does the prevalence of a disease in a region drive the amount and focus of research conducted there?